googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

 These changes will be shown by the `kubectl get --watch` command.
 These changes will also be picked up by the game server binary, if there is a listener registered through the SDK API.
 This means that this `GameServer` can be allocated just as it would be when running completely on k8s, but it can be locally debugged.

+If the server crashes or is killed by the developer, it can easily be restarted.
+This can be done without restarting the SDK Server or any other manual intevention with the `GameServer` resource.
+Naturally, this may have implications on any connected clients, but that is project specific and left to the developer to handle.